California Aid in Dying Law

 e. being present when a patient ingests aid-in-dying medication.

-Given the complexities associated with each of the above three elements, both patients and healthcare providers may have many questions.
+Given the complexities associated with each of the three main elements of the End of Life Options Act (as briefly outlined above), both patients and healthcare providers may have many questions.
 There are a number of resources available via the Internet for answering such questions, including:

 - California Medical Association